-In this article, I’m gonna answer the following questions:
+In this article, I’m gonna answer the below Microsoft Project questions:

 - What’s the difference between %Complete and %Work Complete?